- The importance of finding breast cancer early

 But risk factors don't tell us everything.
 Having a risk factor, or even several, does not mean that you will get the disease.
 Most women who have one or more breast cancer risk factors never develop the disease, while many women with breast cancer have no apparent risk factors (other than being a woman and growing older).
 Even when a woman with risk factors develops breast cancer, it is hard to know just how much these factors might have contributed to her cancer.

-There are different kinds of risk factors.
-Some factors, like a person's age or race, can't be changed.
-Some are related to personal behaviors such as smoking, drinking, and diet.
+Some risk factors, like a person's age or race, can't be changed.
+Others are related to personal behaviors such as smoking, drinking, and diet.
 Still others are linked to cancer-causing factors in the environment.
 Some factors influence risk more than others, and your risk for breast cancer can change over time, due to factors such as aging or lifestyle changes.